jshemas/openGraphScraper/README.md

 ```
 const ogs = require('open-graph-scraper');
 const options = {'url': 'http://ogp.me/'};
-ogs(options, function (err, results) {
+ogs(options, function (error, results) {
-  console.log('err:', err); // This is returns true or false.
+  console.log('error:', error); // This is returns true or false.
 True if there was a error.
 The error it self is inside the results object.
   console.log('results:', results);
 });